mwhorse46/pyconf_2022_decorators_generators_workshop/slideshow.md

 # What is a `Decorator` ?

-As per docs, `A decorator is a design pattern in Python` that allows a user to `add new functionality` to `an existing object` without `modifying its structure`.
+`A decorator is a design pattern in Python` that allows a user to `add new functionality` to `an existing object` without `modifying its structure`.

 ---